nsncowan/help-queue/REACT_NOTES.md

     - add propTypes array for `ticketList`

   - *FILE:* `TicketControl.js`:
-    - create method `handleAddingNewTicketToList`, which takes a newTicket as a parameter, adds a ticket to a newMainTicketList, then sets the state with the new list
+    - create method `handleAddingNewTicketToList`, which takes a newTicket as a parameter, adds a ticket to newMainTicketList, then sets the state with the new list
     - then we pass `handleAddingNewTicketToList` down to `NewTicketForm` component as a prop called `onNewTicketCreation`. (this happens in `render()`)

   - *FILE:* `NewTicketForm.js`: